Rheinmetall RMG.50

-The RMG.50 is a German heavy machine gun under development by Rheinmetall.
+The RMG.50 is a German heavy machine gun developed by Rheinmetall.

 The RMG.50 machine gun is under development by the company under contract to the Bundeswehr as a replacement for the Browning M2HB recoil-operated heavy machine gun of the same calibre.
 According to a company representative, work on the RMG.50 started in 2008 and the first firings took place at the end of 2009.
 A second prototype was completed and started trials in August 2010.
 A third prototype were delivered in 2011 for internal qualification and pre-series weapons were delivered to the German Ministry of Defence test authority in 2012.
 The weapon entered service with the German Bundeswehr in 2014.